pbutarbutar/game_currency/README.md

         "name":"Parulian4",
         "author_id":1
      }
-     and set authorization bearer a token from result login
+     and set authorization bearer a token from result login (Required)
 3. localhost:8083/currencies {POST}
     payloads in the body should json format
      {